freebsd/pkg/external/curl/docs/libcurl/libcurl-symbols.md

 marked for getting removed in a future.

 The last version that featured the specific symbol.
-Using the symbol in source code will make it no longer compile error-free after that specified version.
+Using the symbol in source code makes it no longer compile error-free after that specified version.

 This man page is automatically generated from the symbols-in-versions file.